Mya Sein: Early life and education

 Mya Sein was born in Moulmein (present-day Mawlamyine), British Burma.
-She is the youngest child of three of May Oung, a legal scholar who served Minister of Home Affairs of British Burma, and his wife Thein Mya, a great-granddaughter of Htaw Lay, Governor of Dala.
-She attended Diocesan Girl's High School and St. Mary's SPG High School.
+She was the youngest child of three of May Oung, a politician and legal scholar who served the Minister of Home Affairs of British Burma, and his wife Thein Mya, a great-granddaughter of Htaw Lay, Governor of Dala.
+Mya Sein attended the Diocesan Girl's High School and St. Mary's SPG High School.
 She was ranked as the fifth best high school student in the whole country in 1919.

-She continuing educated at Rangoon College, she got ranking first and was awarded Jardin Prize.
-She graduated from Rangoon University in 1927 and continuing educated in Oxford University in 1928.
+Mya Sein continued her education at Rangoon College, ranking first and awarded the Jardin Prize.
+She graduated from Rangoon University in 1927 then attended St. Hugh's College, Oxford University in 1928.
+Mya Sein was the first Burmese woman to graduate from Oxford University.

 Career and works

+From 1931 to 1933, Mya Sein served as a representative to the All Asian Women’s Conference in India and to the League of Nations in Geneva, Switzerland.
+She also led the Burma Women's Council.

+Mya Sein attended the Burma Round Table Conference in London, despite how the Governor of Burma, Charles Alexander Innes, had not wanted her to be appointed due to her age and gender.
+Her attendance was supported by the male Burmese delegates and international organisations including the Women’s Freedom League (WFL) and Equal Rights International.

-Mya Sein was the first Burmese woman to graduate from Oxford University in the late 1930.
-From 1931 to 1933, She served as a representative of Asia for the League of Nations, representative of Geneva Women Conference and representative to the Burma Round Table Conference in London.
-From 1939 to 1942, She served as a representative member of the Burmese-Chinese Peace and chairwoman of the Yangon Education Board.
+From 1939 to 1942, Mya Sein served as a representative member of the Burmese-Chinese Peace and as chairwoman of the Yangon Education Board.
 From 1950 to 1960, Mya Sein was a lecturer of history and political science at Rangoon University.
-After her retirement, she became a visiting professor of Burmese history and culture at Columbia University in New York.
+After her retirement, she became a visiting professor of Burmese history and culture at Columbia University in New York City, United States of America.

 As a prolific writer, Mya Sein penned many articles on Burma in international publications, notably penning the "Administration of Burma" in 1938, "Burma" in 1944 and "The Future of Burma" also in 1944.